-The Corporation has an interest bearing term deposit and carries fixed and variable rate debt financing.
-Given the interest rate is fixed on the term deposit and the long-term debt, the Corporation is not exposed to any interest rate risk on these financial instruments.
-However, the Corporation is exposed to interest rate risk on the variable rate callable debt.
-A 100 basis point increase in interest rate on the callable debt would decrease net income and comprehensive income by approximately \$41,000.
+The Corporation has an interest bearing term deposit and carries variable rate debt financing.
+Given the interest rate is fixed on the term deposit, the Corporation is not exposed to any interest rate risk on this financial instrument.
+However, the Corporation is exposed to interest rate risk on the variable rate callable loans.
+A 100 basis point increase in interest rate on the callable loans would decrease net income and comprehensive income by approximately \$38,000.

-The Corporation's callable debt bears interest at 1.875% and 2% over the bank prime lending rate.
+The Corporation's bank loans bear interest at 1.875% and 2% over the bank prime lending rate.
 As the bank prime lending rate fluctuates so will the cost of borrowing.
-While exposed to interest rate risk in the short term, the Corporation has the ability to convert the variable rate financing to fixed rate financing on the callable debt bearing the bank's prime lending rate plus 1.875%, due December 31, 2013 thereby significantly reducing the exposure to interest rate risk.
+While exposed to interest rate risk in the short term, the Corporation has the ability to convert the variable rate financing to fixed rate financing on the demand loan bearing the bank's prime lending rate plus 1.875%, due

+December 31, 2013 thereby significantly reducing the exposure to interest rate risk.
 Given the ability to convert to a fixed rate bank loan, the Corporation is not exposed to significant interest rate risk.